Parveen Akhtar

 Parveen Akhtar (پروین اختر; born 1 January 1957) is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from May 2013 to May 2018.

 Early and personal life

 She was born on 1 January 1957 in Okara, Pakistan.

 She is wife of Mian Atta Muhammad Manika.

 Political career

-She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) on a reserved seat for women in 2013 Pakistani general election.
+She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) on a reserved seat for women in the 2013 Pakistani general election.